coq/ceps/text/000-proofview-goal-w-state.md

 I could hardcode the state I need for SSR.
 But:
 1. such state is spread among 2 files, and tactics in one file don't need to see the state used by the tactics in the other file.
 This is a good separation of concerns.
-1. there is not only SSR (see below)
+1. there is not only SSR, the state should be extensible (see below)

 # Drawbacks